 Dr. Shaun Casteel

-Dr. Casteel earned his Ph.D. in Soil Science (Nutrient Management) in 2009 at North Carolina State University.
-He joined the Purdue Agronomy Department in 2009 as the Extension Soybean and Small Grains Specialist.
-Key areas of interest include: precision management of resources and practices; integration of soil characteristics, nutrient inputs, and crop physiology; and the influence of agronomic practices on yield physiology of first crop and double crop soybean systems (winter wheat and cover crop).
-His practical research also extends to field-scale trials with seeding rates and planting dates of soybean.
+Key areas of interest include: sulfur synergies, precision management of resources and practices; integration of soil characteristics, nutrient inputs, and crop physiology; and the influence of agronomic practices on yield physiology of first crop and double crop soybean systems.
+His practical research also extends to field-scale trials with seeding rates, sulfur, and intensive management of soybean.